mzaman/insight-cms/SCRIPTS.md

 ```bash
 ./clear
 ```
 This runs `php artisan optimize:clear`, clearing all application caches in the container.
+As a result, it will rebuild the configuration cache, config cache, route cache, and view cache for below operations.

 ---